Financial Aid Information for Graduate Alternate Programs

 - Initial award offer will be based on expected full-time enrollment (program completion is one year)

 - Cost of attendance and loan amounts will be adjusted if actual enrollment for any term (2-7 wk sessions) is less than nine credit hours.

-- Students will receive an Unsubsidized Federal Direct Loan offer not more than $20,500 for an academic year (Fall, Spring, Summer terms).The initial yearly award will consist of three disbursements for students enrolled in at least six credit hours within each term.
+- Students will receive an Unsubsidized Federal Direct Loan offer not more than $20,500 for an academic year (Fall, Spring, Summer terms) and a Graduate PLUS Loan in the amount that remains of the Cost of Attendance after the Unsubsidized loan is awarded.The initial yearly award will consist of three disbursements for students enrolled in at least six credit hours within each term.
 Disbursement amounts and dates will be adjusted based on actual enrollment per session within each term.

 - Students who are a first-time borrower for the Direct Loan Program and/or new to UT Tyler will also need to complete a Direct Loan Master Promissory Note (eMPN) and Direct Loan Entrance Loan Counseling on studentloans.gov.

-- The Fall 2012 term has two start dates: August 22, 2012 and October 15, 2012.
+- The Fall 2013 term has two start dates: August 26, 2013 and October 11, 2013.
 If you register for one 3 credit hour course for August and another 3 credit hour course in October, you will meet the minimum credit hour requirements.
 If you start the program in October, you will have to register for 2 courses in October to meet the credit hour requirements.
 If you cannot take 2 courses in the last start date of the term, you will have to pay for the class out of pocket.
-Your financial aid will being with the next term within the award year.
+Your financial aid will begin with the next term within the award year.
 The financial aid year begins with fall and includes the following spring, and summer.

 - Important Note: Academic Scholarships are currently not available to students in the Graduate Alternate Programs.